Tap to close

 The Regulatory Framework

-The CSA is an umbrella organization of the provincial and territorial securities regulators.
+The CSA is a national coordinating body of the provincial and territorial securities regulators.
 It coordinates and harmonizes regulation across the country through national instruments (NIs), multilateral instruments (MIs), and national policies (NPs).
 National instruments, adopted in each jurisdiction, have the force of law.
 National policies provide interpretive guidance but do not independently create legal obligations.
 The most important harmonizing instruments include:

 The Passport System